Dividend Discount Model Calculator

 The most popular and widely used variant of the dividend discount model is the Gordon Growth Model or GGM for short, which is preferred due to its simplicity.
 The model calculates the present value of an infinite stream of future dividends, given an expected dividend that is paid for one year, with the assumption that the dividends grow at a constant rate in perpetuity.
 That is why the GGM is sometimes referred to as constant growth dividend discount model.
 The constant growth dividend discount model can be expressed with the following formula:

-- cost of equity - a percentage that represents the minimum rate of return that investors require when buying stock,
+cost of equityis a percentage that represents the minimum rate of return that investors require when buying stock; and

-- and lastly the constant expected growth rate of dividends.
+expected growth rate of dividendsis a constant.
 Just like the cost of equity, it is also a percentage value.

 If you have these variables, enter them into the appropriate fields of the dividend discount model calculator.
 If not, don't be concerned, the next section will help you understand how to calculate them.